 David Hayes spoke with ten WP security experts, including WordPress Core Security Team Lead Aaron Campbell and Sucuri ex-CEO Tony Perez, to get fresh input for a new online course on WP security.
 The key takeaways Hayes took away from each conversation can be found here.

 It's getting serious: The update to version 1.5 makes Gutenberg the default editor.
 If you don't like Gutenberg at all, there will be the possibility to continue using the old editor after the merge into the core.
 The corresponding plugin "Classic Editor" can now be tested in the beta version.

 New possibilities with "headless" WordPress

 With the so-called "decoupled" or "headless" WordPress, developers can really let off steam, because the WordPress REST API and Create React App offer great scope for innovative ideas.
-For example, by decoupling the backend and frontend, it is possible to create mobile apps can be createdthat use WordPress only as a data source.
-The colleagues from Torque have concrete application examples in their luggage.
+For example, by decoupling the backend and frontend, mobile apps can be created that only use WordPress as a data source.
+The colleagues from Torque have concrete application examples in store.